In the previous post, Ross presented the case of the Havelock North water contamination incident, explaining the lessons learned.

 And it’s just changing the entire view of what you do.

 And I was talking to Heather about this earlier in the week and we were talking about multiple barriers for wells for contamination and our legislation and regulations in New Zealand.

 We’ll be changing to that quite quickly I think over the next few months but, anyway the point from an asset management point of view is if you run on an assumption that’s incorrect, it’s going to hurt you at some stage.

 And that might be an assumption like this particular municipality made about around the security of their well.
 It could be an assumption around the condition of your pipes and how long they’re going to last.

 A really simple one is if your pipes are in poor condition you don’t know if they are going to last 80 years and you are going to assume that they are going to last 300 years.

 That’s an assumption that’s going to hurt you financially at some stage and service delivery wise.

-So, I just thought a good place to start, just while people think of their questions and something that from our country’s point of view is never place we wanted to be, no water supply asset management or engineer ever comes to work in a Monday morning, wanting to have 5,000 people sick by the end of the week and certainly, there’s a lot of paperwork that follows on from there.
+So, I just thought the right place to start.
+While people think of their questions and something that from our country’s point of view is never place we wanted to be, no water supply asset management or engineer ever comes to work on a Monday morning, wanting to have 5,000 people sick by the end of the week.
+Indeed, there’s a lot of paperwork that follows on from there.

 The team that was involved in it have, for the last year, they’ve just put an effort above and beyond to get everything right again.
 But it was too late.